990aa/kivixa/FEATURE_SUMMARY.md

-# Kivixa PDF Annotator - Complete Feature Summary
+# Kivixa  - Complete Feature Summary

 ## 🎉 All Features Implemented!

-This document summarizes **all implemented features** for the Kivixa PDF Annotator app.
+This document summarizes **all implemented features** for the Kivixa  app.

 ---